MK-NG/sat_hgv/README.md

-# Detecting HGV's using Satellite Images :satellite::mag_right::camera:
+# Detecting HGV's using Satellite Images :satellite::camera::mag_right::truck:

 Using a trained Keras model, detect and count HGV's using Satellite Imagery